ywiyogo/AssetFolio/docs/user_guide.md

 ## API Key

 An API key is required in order to update the price of the symbolic ticker assets, cryptocurrency and other commodities.
-The API Key can be obtain from[https://financialmodelingprep.com/register](https://financialmodelingprep.com/register) or by contacting me.
+The API key can be obtain from[https://financialmodelingprep.com](https://financialmodelingprep.com/register) or by contacting me to order the API key.
 After getting the API key, the user can insert the key by clicking the key toolbar button on the top.

 ![API Key][key]